christianscode1994/QuantumVault/README.md

 **Quantum-safe social wallet recovery** — lattice KEM, M-of-N threshold MPC social recovery, and Cellframe conditional transactions.

 ## Summary
-QuantumVault is an experimental hackathon prototype demonstrating a protocol-native approach to wallet resilience.
-It combines lattice-based key encapsulation (KEM) for post-quantum confidentiality, threshold multiparty computation (M-of-N) for social recovery, and Cellframe on-chain conditional transactions to automate recovery triggers.
+QuantumVault is a quantum-safe wallet recovery prototype.
+It lets users encapsulate secrets using lattice-based KEM, split them among trusted contacts via threshold MPC, and automate recovery using Cellframe smart contracts.
+Designed for resilience, modularity, and post-quantum security — all wrapped in a frictionless demo UI.

 This repository was created with assistance from Copilot and developed as an experimental project for the Taikai Quantum Safe Hackathon.